swcarpentry/shell-novice/05-script.md

 298 bash goodiff stats-NENE01729B.txt /data/validated/01729.txt > 01729-differences.txt
 299 cut -d ',' -f 2-3 01729-differences.txt > 01729-time-series.txt
-300 ygraph --format scatter --color bw --borders none 01729-time-series.txt figure-3.png
+300 ygraph --format scatter --color bw --borders none 01729-time-series.txt figure-3.png 301 history | tail -n 5 > redo-figure-3.sh
 ~~~

 After a moment's work in an editor to remove the serial numbers on the commands,
+and to remove the final line where we called the `history` command,
 we have a completely accurate record of how we created that figure.

 In practice, most people develop shell scripts by running commands at the shell prompt a few times